chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

                    A                   B                   C
 ~~~

-If the NFS version 4 client does not want to have the READLINK result
+If the NFS version 4 client does not want the READLINK result
 returned via RDMA, it provides an empty Write chunk for buffer B to
 indicate that the READLINK result must be returned inline.